Greece Moments Greece Moments

 Mani in Greece: Wild & Mysterious

-The stubborn Maniots could rarely be suppressed, neither the Greek state nor the occupiers had an easy time here.
-From the Mani, the Greek Liberation starts against the Ottomans.
+The stubborn Maniots could rarely be suppressed, and neither the Greek state nor its occupiers had an easy time here.
+It was from the Mani that the Greek Liberation War against the Ottomans began.
 Even today, people are proud of their cultural identity, even though many young residents have emigrated in recent decades.

-Here we give an insight into this contrasting and remote part of Greece and present our 5 highlights of Mani on the Peloponnese:
+Here we offer an insight into this contrasting and remote part of Greece and present our 5 highlights of the Mani on the Peloponnese:

 Table of Contents